taskflow/taskflow/README.md

 executor.run(tf).wait();
 ```

-If the return value from `cond` is 0, it goes back to itself, or otherwise to `stop`.
+If the return value from `cond` is 0, it loops back to itself, or otherwise to `stop`.
 Cpp-Taskflow terms the preceding link from a condition task a *weak dependency*
 (dashed lines above).
 Others are *strong depedency* (solid lines above).